Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Proofs

-The proofs of the Theorems stated in this article and its respective counterparts in \cite{Cipriani2016} and \cite{Levine2016} follow the same ideas.
-The main difference, as one would expect, is on exchanging the usual graph Laplacian by the discrete fractional Laplacian given in \eqref{def-alpha-lap}.
-More specifically, we need a very sharp control over the eigenvalues associated to the fractional Laplacian.
+The proofs of Theorem~\ref{thm-bounds-odometer-finite} resp.~Theorem~\ref{theorem-main-non-Gaussian} follow similar ideas as the proofs of Theorem~1.2 in \cite{Levine2016} resp.~Theorem~2 in \cite{Cipriani2016}.
+The main difference is exchanging the normalised graph Laplacian by the discrete fractional Laplacian given in \eqref{def-alpha-lap}.
+More specifically, we need a very sharp control over the eigenvalues associated to the discrete fractional Laplacian.